 Preview showings of the 4Kids version at conventions apparently had a different opening, one that used the overall music of "We Are", but with English lyrics (similar to what Funimation would do once they got the series).
 It was uploaded to YouTube for all to see.
 Some people consider this English version of "We Are" better than Funimation's.

 On a less positive note, imagine what would have happened to the series (in North America anyway) if 4Kids hadn't lost the rights when they did.
-The plot holes they'd already created were big enough to drive a truck through; any more and the entire franchise might have literally collapsed into a quantum singularity.
+The plot holes they'd created within just the first two seasons were big enough to drive a truck through; any more and the entire franchise might have collapsed into a quantum singularity.

-When TO Ei was shopping around for companies to dub One Piece into English certain recording studios were asked to produce test episodes for TO Ei to view.
-One of the companies considered to dub One Piece back in the early/mid 2000s was FUNimation in which they were originally considering Eric Vale as Luffy and Christopher Sabat as Helmeppo.
-However FUNimation was not the only company considered to dub One Piece as there were plans to give the show a dub from Blue Water Studios in Calgary, Canada and there were plans to give One Piece a dub from Westwood Studios from Vancouver.
-Unfortunately all of those plans were nixed when TO Ei went for 4Kids instead.
+When Toei was shopping around for companies to dub One Piece into English, certain recording studios were asked to produce test episodes for Toei to view.
+One of the studios in the running to dub One Piece back in 2004 was Funimation, which was already working with Toei on DBZ; they were originally considering Eric Vale as Luffy and Christopher Sabat as Helmeppo.
+However, Funimation was not the only company Toei was considering – they also apparently got a test dub from Blue Water Studios in Calgary, and there were plans for a test dub from Westwood Studios in Vancouver.
+Unfortunately all of those plans were nixed when Toei went for 4Kids instead.

 Finally, the infamous word "Nakama" CAN and DOES translate to English quite easily.
 The direct translation is "comrade".
 Regrettably, that word has very Unfortunate Implications in North America due to... that thing that happened.
 No matter; it can also mean "crew(mate)", or "friend", or True Companions, or "bosom buddies", or etc., even if those words aren't as exact a match as "comrade" is.
 Basically, if anyone tries to say that "Nakama" is a special word that cannot (and must not) be translated, they're either ignorant or lying.